MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/05-Generate-insights.md

+---
+lab:
+    title: 'Lab 5: Generate insights'
+---

+# Lab 5: Generate insights

-In this unit, you will learn how to:
+In this lab, you will learn how to:
 - Generate insights about your segments
 - View differentiators and overlap between segments
 - Build suggested segments based on a segment

+## Exercise 1: Generate insights on your segments
-## Segment differentiators
+### Task 1: Segment differentiators
 Often, you will have customers that exist in multiple segments.
 It can be helpful to understand when you might have overlap between them.
 Let's try to find out common customers that belong to both **Customers from Texas** and **Fall close out Promotion** segments and also what differentiates both of these segments in terms of **Reward points** and **LifetimeSpend**.

 1. Select **Insights > Segments** from the left navigation menu.
 Select the **Insights (preview)** tab and select **+ New** from the command bar, or select the **+ New insight** button.